danitome24/bc-lens-holiday-hackathon/README.md

 - **Joseph Cho** (Lens `orb.club` Handle: @josephdotpm)

 ## Project Description:
-**LensSocialScore** is a decentralized application (DApp) built on the **Lens Network** that provides a reputation system for users based on their activity and engagement within the network.
-The goal is to enable users to track their influence and contributions to the Lens ecosystem through metrics like **engagement**, **monetary value**, **diversity of interactions**, and **participation time**.
+In the decentralized Web3 landscape, trust and credibility are essential yet often difficult to quantify.
+For DApps and projects, it’s critical to evaluate the trustworthiness of wallets interacting with their platforms to prevent malicious behavior and foster a secure ecosystem.

-This application calculates a user’s reputation score by analyzing their interaction patterns, transactions, and the diversity of their activities on Lens.
-The score is then linked to a **Dynamic Soulbound Token (SBT)**, which serves as a non-transferable credential representing the user’s reputation.
-The SBT is updated dynamically to reflect changes in activity, ensuring transparency and immutability.
-Users can view their score and SBT details on a user-friendly dashboard, helping them understand their influence in the community and track their progress over time.
+**LensSocialScore** provides a **decentralized reputation system** for wallets by calculating a trust score based on user activity, engagement, and contributions within the Lens Network.
+This reputation score is transparently linked to a **Dynamic Soulbound Token (SBT)**, a non-transferable credential that represents a wallet's credibility and trustworthiness.
+The SBT updates dynamically based on network activity, making it a reliable and up-to-date representation of reputation.

+## Problem Statement:
+* **Challenge for DApps**: How can they ensure wallets interacting with their platforms are credible and trustworthy?
+* **Challenge for users**: How can they demonstrate their legitimacy to access exclusive services or opportunities?

+## Solution:
+LensSocialScore acts as a trust layer for the Lens ecosystem by providing:

+1. A **Reputation Score** to gauge a wallet’s trustworthiness.
+2. A **Dynamic SBT** that represents this reputation in a verifiable and non-transferable manner.
+3. A system that enables **DApps** to integrate reputation scoring into their access policies, enhancing platform safety and fostering user trust.

 ### Key Features:
 - 📊 **Reputation Calculation**: Metrics like network interactions, monetary transactions, activity diversity, and participation time.